-If a dog is unable to eat with regurgitating, a feeding tube may be required until the dog is stabilized.
+If a dog is unable to eat without regurgitating, they may require a feeding tube until they stabilize.
 In cases where a thymoma, or chest tumor, is found, dogs will likely need surgery.

 Vets may use anticholinesterase drugs to suppress antibodies in the immune system that are attacking the muscle receptors, which can improve muscle strength and allow the muscles to function properly.
-After that, a veterinarian may prescribe anti-acetylcholinesterase medications for the rest of the dog’s life.
+After that, vets may prescribe anti-acetylcholinesterase medications for the rest of the dog’s life.

-After recovery, food and water bowls should be elevated and a dog’s head should stay elevated for ten to fifteen minutes after eating.
-This will reduce the regurgitation and risk of aspiration pneumonia.
-Your vet may prescribe steroids or other immune system suppressants for ongoing treatment.
+After recovery, dogs should eat and drink from elevated bowls and their heads should stay elevated for ten to 15 minutes after eating.
+This will reduce regurgitation and the risk of aspiration pneumonia.
+Your vet may additionally prescribe steroids or other immune system suppressants for ongoing treatment.

 Has your dog ever suffered from myasthenia gravis?
 What treatment did your vet recommend?
 Let us know in the comments below!